jchip/fynjs/packages/aveazul/README.md

 - `fromCallback(fn, options?)` - Alias for fromNode
 - `each(items, fn)` - Iterate over array elements
 - `reduce(array, fn, initialValue?)` - Reduce array elements
+- `some(promises, count)` - Wait for a specified number of promises to be fulfilled
 - `method(fn)` - Creates a method that returns a promise resolving to the value returned by the original function
 - `throw(reason)` - Return rejected promise
 - `promisifyAll(target, options?)` - Convert all methods of an object/class to promises